Spiderman31807/MC-Modded/README.md

 These are files that some of my mods will depend on.
-By this i mean in the Instance of Minecraft that the modded cleint is running, it will request access to a file from here.. for downloading, referencing, etc..
+By this i mean in the Instance of Minecraft that the modded client is running, it will request access to a file from here.. for downloading, referencing, etc..